-The Temporary Net Assets Tax ("ITAN") is levied at 0.4% on company's net assets with value in excess of PEN1 million (approximately USD0.25 million).
+The Temporary Net Assets Tax ("ITAN") is levied at 0.4% on company's net assets with value in excess of PEN 1 million (approximately USD0.27 million).
 It has to be paid only by taxpayers that have already started "productive operations" at 31 December of the preceding year.
 This means that entities on a pre-operative stage are tax exempt, until their first year of operations.
 They will only be subject to the ITAN the following year.

-Taxpayers are allowed to use ITAN payments as a credit to offset income tax liabilities.
+Taxpayers are allowed to use ITAN payments as a credit to offset tax liabilities they may have.
 If at the end of a fiscal year the ITAN paid exceeds the annual income tax due, taxpayers can request the refund of the excess.